philipturner/MM4/Sources/MM4/MM4.docc/MM4.md

    [employ sparse O(n^2) matrix factorizations](https://xtb-docs.readthedocs.io/en/latest/gfnff.html).
    MM4 is one of the few simulation techniques that can simulate supermassive million-atom nanosystems on affordable hardware.
-There are hypotheses about O(n) game physics-like simulators employing static analysis, which can significantly reduce the constant factor to linear scaling.
+There are ideas about O(n) game physics-like simulators employing static analysis, which can significantly reduce the constant factor to linear scaling.
 However, there are not yet any verified implementations that project the inherently digital nanoscale onto a macroscale continuous